Skip to main content

 Mission

-To create an ecosystem to develop distributable, easy-to-use regenerative tools that enable researchers and clinicians to regenerate tissues and organs for adult and pediatric patients.
+To create foundational knowledge to develop and support technology development for regenerative tools that enable researchers and clinicians to regenerate tissues and organs for adult and pediatric patients.

 Back to top